aeonSolutions/AeonLabs-Sitebuilder-CMS/README.md

 <br />

 ### Make a donation on Paypal
-Make a donation on paypal and get a TAX refund*.
+Make a donation on PayPal and get a TAX refund*.

 [![](https://github.com/aeonSolutions/PCB-Prototyping-Catalogue/blob/main/paypal_small.png)](http://paypal.me/mtpsilva)

 <br>

-### Support all these open hardware projects and become a patreon
+### Support all these open hardware projects and become a Patreon
-Liked any of my PCB KiCad Designs?
-Help and Support my open work to all by becomming a LDAD Patreon.
+Did you like any of my PCB KiCad Designs?
+Help and Support my open work to all by becoming an LDAD Patreon.
-In return I will give a free PCB design in KiCad to all patreon supporters.
+In return, I will give a free PCB design in KiCad to all Patreon supporters.
 To learn more go to patreon.com.
 Link below.

 [![](https://github.com/aeonSolutions/PCB-Prototyping-Catalogue/blob/main/patreon_small.png)](https://www.patreon.com/ldad)